eserlxl/conway/README.md

 - Mazecritic
 - Flock
 - Seeds

+## Usage
+Change master color according to your theme before running.

 # Inspired Version

 Thanks to tucnak for the original Qt implementation with license GPLv2.